How to Walk Barefoot

-How do you walk barefoot?
-Given most of us have learned to walk in heeled shoes, learning to walk barefoot requires listening to your body and retraining your biomechanics to minimize impact and walk gently.
+Most of us learned to walk in heeled shoes, but learning to walk barefoot or in barefoot shoes requires listening to your body and relearning biomechanics to minimize impact.
+Like a fox.

 “How do I walk barefoot?”

-As folks transition to “toe shoes” or other minimalist footwear, a common question arises: how do I walk barefoot?
+As folks transition to barefoot shoes or other minimalist footwear, a common question arises: how do I walk barefoot?

 Hi, my name is Ben and I’m a recent convert to Vibrams (black KSO’s).
 I’m building up foot strength as well as calluses so I can run the NYC half marathon in them in August.
 I am also learning Pose running, which is very similar to running barefoot, as you land on your sole/midfoot.